badlydrawnben/eleventy-guide/src/posts/001-index.md

 One of the things I like about Eleventy and Netlify (and Tailwind too) is that you can have fun making experimental and niche websites really easily.
 They have no hosting cost and they're no-maintenance.
 You can make one in an hour and it'll live safely and securely on the internet without ever needing any software or server updates.

 ## About me
 I'm coming to the JAMstack and SSG world from a background in WordPress.
-I don't have any programming qualifications/training and I'm self-taught in the fairly basic PHP and jQuery that you need to build straightforward 'brochure' style WordPress sites.
-I'm good with HTML and CSS, albeit that I tend to lean on Bootstrap quite a lot.
+I don't have any programming qualifications/training and I'm self-taught in the fairly basic HTML, CSS, PHP and jQuery that you can build a WordPress site with.

-I like WordPress and make a living from it.
-But it stopped being *fun* a long time ago.
+I like WordPress, but it stopped being *fun* a long time ago.
 I wanted to get back to the basics of writing code and building sites for the pleasure of it.

 I'm still experimenting with Eleventy so my portfolio is rather pathetic.
 But I've made quirky sites like https://badlydrawnben.com and throwaway ones *with* and *for* my kids – like this one about [World War 2 aeroplanes](https://ww2planes.netlify.app).